yuanjasper/tp/docs/UserGuide.md

 ### Sorting tutees by tuition date : `sortbydate`

-Returns a list of tutees sorted by tution date first, then time slot of tuition.
+Returns a list of tutees sorted by tuition date first, then time slot of tuition.

 Format: `sortbydate`